Alvearie/de-identification/docs/masking-config-overview.md

    to never process the same FHIR data elements with both methods.

 ### certificateId (String, Optional)
 Use the optional `certificateId` field to provide a string identifying the masking configuration file in the audit trail output.
 This can be useful to track which configuration was used to de-identify specific records.
+If provided, the length of the certificateId value should not exceed 60 characters.

 ### defaultNoRuleResolution (Boolean, Optional)
 Set to **true** to maintain any field that is not associated with a masking rule.
-Set to **false** to redact fields that are not associated with a masking rule.
+Set to **false** to set fields that are not associated with a masking rule to null.
 If not specified, the default value is **true**.
+Note that an input message must be of one of the message types selected for processing for `defaultNoRuleResolution` to be applied.
+See the discussion for `messageTypeKey` and `messageTypes` for more information.